viveksahu26/ebpf/README.md

 - Open a second terminal(Terminal 2) and send a request to that server as a client.
   - `$ echo hello | nc localhost 4040`
 - If "hello" is printed on Terminal1, that means packet is allowed.
 And if "hello" is not printed, that means packet is dropped.
 - To see the tracelog:
   - `$ sudo bpftool prog tracelog`
+- To detach the program from xdp hook
+  - `$ sudo bpftool net detach xdp dev wlo1`
+- To remove program or unload program from kernel.
+  - `$ sudo rm  /sys/fs/bpf/ping`